 Have you been on the phone and felt like phone etiquette and good manners have gone completely out the window?
-Or maybe you’re second-guessing your own telephone etiquette because someone complained about what you thought was reasonable behavior?
+Or maybe you’re second-guessing your own phone etiquette because someone complained about what you thought was reasonable behavior?

 Well, one thing is certain: we are all human, and at one point or the other, no matter how considerate of others we think we are, or how high we like to think of ourselves, we are bound to eff up.
 It might also happen because you’re really busy.